bbhopesh/CS425-Distributed-Systems-Machine-Problems/README.md

 # Building
 1. Git clone this repo into a local directory.

-2. Modify the method initializeGroupMembers of class CP1 of package edu.illinois.uiuc.sp17.cs425.team4.MP1

-3. In the method initializeGroupMembers, initialize as many process as you want.
-Each process corresponds to a single client.
-The constructor of each process takes *IP address, port number, user name, UUID* as input.
-Note that for every IP address, input the VMs' address that you are going to deploy on.

-4. cd to project home directory and run ./gradlew clean build
+2. cd to project home directory and run ./gradlew clean build

-5. A build folder will be then created in the home directory. cd to /build/distribution.
-Use scp to transfer the CS425-MP1.tar file into the VMs you defined in step 3
+3. A build folder will be then created in the home directory. cd to /build/distribution.
+Use scp to transfer the CS425-MP1.tar file into the VMs you wish to be deployed on

-6. ssh into **every** virtual machine and untar the CS425-MP1.tar file.
+4. ssh into the virtual machines and untar the CS425-MP1.tar files.
 A lib folder will be created

-7. cd to /lib and run java -cp "*"  edu.illinois.uiuc.sp17.cs425.team4.MP1.CP1 <name>.
-Note that <name> must be the user name that you bind with this IP address in step 3
+5. cd to /lib and run java -cp "*"  edu.illinois.uiuc.sp17.cs425.team4.MP1.CP1 -peerCount <clientNumber> -myName <username> -outputFile <file.txt>.

-8. After the deployment on **every** VM, a chat can now start!
+Note :

+Replace <clientNumber> with the number of clients you wish to add

+Replace <username> with A-J, each corresponding to a VM from g04-01 to g04-10

+**The flag -outputFile <file.txt> is optional, if you do not input this option, the message will be print into the terminal.** If you input this option, all the message will be written into a text file you specified.
+Replace <file.txt> with a text file name

+6. If you wish to see the messages in real time under a typical chat app user interface, replace the following commands with step 5.
+Otherwise, go to step 7

+	I.type tmux to start a new tmux session

+	II. run java -cp "*"  edu.illinois.uiuc.sp17.cs425.team4.MP1.CP1 -peerCount <clientNumber> -myName <username> -outputFile <file.txt>

+	III. hit ctrl and b at the same time, followed by a double quotation makr ".
+This will split the terminal horizontally for you

+	IV. type tmux swap-pane -U to move the new terminal up

+	V. type tail -f <file.txt>, replace <file.txt> with the file you specified above to display real time chat messages

+7. Repeat step 4-6 on the same number of virtual machines you wish to deploy on and start chatting!

 # Authors